 Have the best birth injury claims team on your side

 With nearly 50 years of experience, our expert birth injury lawyers have secured clients multi-million compensation settlements for birth-injured children and mothers.
 We understand the devastating effects a birth injury can have on the whole family.
 We can help you prove that a medical mistake happened, and secure compensation to cover the costs of any treatment, rehabilitation, and home adaptations you may need.

-We specialise in serious and often complex birth injury claims including cerebral palsy, stillbirth and Erb’s Palsy claims.
+We specialise in serious and often complex birth injury claims including cerebral palsy, stillbirth, Erb’s Palsy claims, Spina Bifida, Miscarriage Misdiagnosis, Birth Injuries to Mothers, Group B Streptococcus Claims, and Pregnancy Negligence Claims.
 Working hand-in-hand with you and your child’s support team, we can help signpost you to charities, groups and medical practitioners who can provide life-changing services to support your child’s future.
 Our job is to make sure you have access to the best therapists and care packages to help protect your family’s quality of life.